My Melody (Deniece Williams album)

 My Melody is the fifth studio album by American singer Deniece Williams, released in March 1981 by ARC/Columbia Records.
-The album reached No. 13 on the Billboard Top Soul Albums chart.
-My Melody has been certified Gold in the US by the RIAA.
+The album reached No. 13 on the Billboard Top Soul LPs chart.
+My Melody was certified Gold in the US by the RIAA.

 Overview

-"Silly" and "What Two Can Do" which peaked at number 11 and 17 on the Billboard Black Singles charts.
+"Silly" and "What Two Can Do" were released as singles with each peaking at No. 11 and No. 17, respectively, on the Billboard R&B singles chart.